gilburns/IntuneMac/Scripts/README.md

 # Intune scripts for macOS

-You can create shell scripts extend device management capabilities in Intune.
+You can create shell scripts to extend device management capabilities in Intune.

 Script Details:
 * Shell scripts begin with #! and must be in a valid location such as #!/bin/sh or #!/usr/bin/env zsh.